 6. CHURN Ice Cream is a delicious thing to do in Phoenix az

-7. The Farm at South Mountain- Morning Glory Cafe
+7. Eat breakfast at The Farm at South Mountain- Morning Glory Cafe

 SHOP til you drop… and you can with all the lovely shopping malls I found in Scottsdale.
 There seem to be malls all over the place.
 Indoor, outdoor you can find both.
 And, while the munchkins may not last long there seemed to be enough to keep them entertained for me to get my shop on.
 Scottsdale Fashion Square, Kierland Commons and Scottsdale Quarter just to name a few 😉